 When deciding what to plant in your vegetable garden, you have so many options that it can be overwhelming.
 Here are a few tips that will help you decide and set your garden up for the best chances of success.

 The USDA Plant Hardiness Zone Map just one standard metric that growers can use to help them determine which plants will work best for them.
 The map is created by taking the average annual minimum winter temperature and then dividing it into 10-degree (Fahrenheit) sections.
 The 2012 USDA Plant Hardiness Zone Map is also broken down into addition 5 degree (Fahrenheit) groups.
 Knowing which Hardiness zone you live in is really helpful when your shopping for plants or seeds at the garden center or online.
 One important thing to keep in mind is that the Hardiness Zone maps are not detailed enough for “Microclimates”.

 What are Microclimates?

 Microclimates really small variations to the weather within a region.
-Hot areas can be caused by blacktop, concrete, asphalt, or wood on the side of a house or shed.
-Cool spots could be caused by small hills and valleys, or heavy shade from trees.
+Blacktop, concrete, asphalt, or wood on the side of a house or shed often cause burn areas around your garden.
+Where as cool spots form by small hills and valleys, or heavy shade from trees.
 Each Individual gardens could be warmer or cooler than the surrounding area because it may be either sheltered or exposed.
 Since every garden is different, unfortunately no hardiness zone map can take the place of a gardener’s own detailed knowledge about their plots.
 One great way to get detailed knowledge about the weather in your garden is to have your own Weather Station.
 Here at Raymond Farms, we have the Ambient Weather WS-1001-WIFI OBSERVER.
 This gives us the best local weather measurements possible.

 Plant What You Like To Eat